richrd/suplemon/README.md

     python3 suplemon.py

 ### Installation

+Install the latest version from PIP:

+    sudo pip3 install suplemon

-To install Suplemon run the setup script:
+To install Suplemon from the repo run the setup script:

     sudo python3 setup.py install